enyo/formwatcher/README.md

 # Formwatcher Version 1.1.1-dev

+> I'm currently switching this library to work with qwery, bonzo and underscore instead of
+> jQuery and adding the library to ender, so it's a bit messy right now.

 The formwatcher is a tool to easily improve forms with javascript.

 It is designed to be as unobtrusive as possible, so that every form remains intact without the use of Javascript.